Forgery: United States

 Forgery is a crime in all jurisdictions within the United States, both state and federal.
 Most states, including California, describe forgery as occurring when a person alters a written document "with the intent to defraud, knowing that he or she has no authority to do so."
 The written document usually has to be an instrument of legal significance.
 Punishments for forgery vary widely.
 In California, forgery for an amount under $950 can result in misdemeanor charges and no jail time, while a forgery involving a loss of over $500,000 can result in three years in prison for the forgery plus a five-year "conduct enhancement" for the amount of the loss, yielding eight years in prison.
 In Connecticut, forgery in the Third Degree, which is a class B misdemeanor is punishable by up to 6 months in jail, a $1000 fine, and probation; forgery in the First Degree, which is a class C felony, is punishable by a maximum 10 years in prison, a fine of up to $10,000 fine, or both.

+Russia

+In Russian, the forgery of an official document is called подлог.

+The law of the Russian Empire, distinguished documental forgery of governmental documents (further classified into subcategories: fogreries of decrees, passports, etc.) and of private documents (wills, negotiable instruments, etc.

+The Law of the Soviet Union distinguished documental forgery by a private person and by an official.

+According to the Criminal Code of Russia, Article 292 "Official forgery" i.e., forgery of official documents by an official, civil servant or a municipal employee (служебный подлог) is a criminal offense punishable by a fine of up to 500,000 rubles, forced labor, or imprisonment for up to four years.